Sydney-Informatics-Hub/ONT-bacpac-nf/docs/getting-started.md

 ## Sequencing summary

 ONT sequencing runs will generate a sequencing summary text file, named something like `sequencing_summary_*.txt`.
-This file is used by multiple quality control steps of the pipeline and must be supplied with the `--sequencing_summary` parameter.
+This file is used by multiple quality control steps of the pipeline.
+The way you supply it to the pipeline depends on whether you run the workflow using an input directory or a samplesheet (see the [next section](#running-the-workflow)).

 ## Running the workflow

 The pipeline takes either a sequencing data directory or a CSV samplesheet as its input.

+### Input directory method (single batch, one sample per library/barcode)

+If you are working with a single batch of data from one flow cell, and if every library/barcode is associated with a single sample, then you can use the sequencing data directory method.
 A sequencing data directory should contain FASTQs for one or more samples, with each sample's FASTQs either organised into a separate subdirectory or compressed as a `.zip` file.
 Each sample may have multiple FASTQ files associated with it.
 For example, in the following example, the sequencing directory `/example/sequencing/directory` contains the data for `barcode01` and `barocde02` within subdirectories, and `barcode03` and `barcode04` as `.zip` files:

 ```bash
 tree /example/sequencing/directory